anishathalye/periscope/README.md

 **`psc rm` deletes duplicates**

-Deletes duplicates but not unique files.
+Deletes duplicates but not unique files; no way of invoking this command will delete unique files.
 This command makes use of the database, but it double-checks files and their copies before it deletes anything, so a stale duplicate database will not result in data loss.
 The `-n` flag will perform a dry run, listing files that would be deleted but not actually deleting anything. `-r` deletes duplicates recursively.
 The `--contained <path>` argument gives more fine-grained control over deletion: files are only deleted if they have a duplicate _in the given location_.
 This is useful, for example, for deleting files from a "to organize" directory only if they are also contained in the "organized" directory, as in the demo video above.
+By default, `psc rm` does not delete any files when it's given a set where there are no duplicates outside the set: for example, if files "/a/x1" and "/a/x2" are duplicates, recursively removing "/a" will leave both files untouched.
+Passing the `--arbitrary` flag will result in such duplicates being handled by arbitrarily choosing one file to save and deleting the rest.

 ## Installation